seisatsu/Tsunagari/doc/sphinx/chapter_2.rst

 Anatomy of a World File
 =======================

 The Tsunagari Tile Engine is an interpreter for "world files", self-contained packages which consist of game data.
-World files themselves are simply zip archives with a ".world" file suffix (suffix not required).
+World files themselves are simply zip (or 7zip) archives with a ".world" file suffix (suffix not required).
 Inside these packages are several kinds of data, which together describe a game world.
 The different kinds of data files found inside a game world are described below.

 World File Contents
 -------------------